italoosorio/SilkBuilder-Doc/js_object/Modal.js.md

 <a name="Modal+close"></a>

 ### close()
-Closes the dialgo.
+Closes the modal dialgo.
 Similar to hide.

 **Kind**: instance method of [<code>Modal</code>](#Modal)
 <a name="Modal+getTitle"></a>

 ### getTitle()
-Gets the title of the dialog.
+Gets the title of the modal dialog.

 **Kind**: instance method of [<code>Modal</code>](#Modal)
 <a name="Modal+hide"></a>

 ### hide()
-Hides the dialog.
+Hides the modal dialog.

 **Kind**: instance method of [<code>Modal</code>](#Modal)
 <a name="Modal+on"></a>